francescomalatesta/laravel-circuit-breaker/README.md

 * for the first order we ask the `PaymentsGateway` to handle that, but something goes wrong;
 * we queue the payment on the `DelayedPaymentsGateway` and we report a failure to the `CircuitBreaker`;
 * the same goes for the 2nd and 3rd orders;
-* after the third order is processed, the `CircuitBreaker` decides that after 3 attempts (and in less than 5 seconds) the `PaymentsGateway` can be declared "failed" and we can use directly our `DelayedPaymentsGateway` fallback for a while (30 seconds);
+* after the third order is processed, the `CircuitBreaker` decides that after 3 attempts (and in less than 1 minute) the `PaymentsGateway` can be declared "failed" and we can use directly our `DelayedPaymentsGateway` fallback for a while (5 minutes);
 * the remaining 97 orders are queued and processed successfully, without wasting time (97 * 5 = 485 processing seconds) on a service we are quite sure that will not work;

 Cool, huh? :)